percyfal/pytest-ngsfixtures/_sources/installation.rst.txt

 From sources
 ------------

-The sources for pytest-ngsfixtures can be downloaded from the `Bitbucket repo`_.
+The sources for pytest-ngsfixtures can be downloaded from the `github repo`_.

 You can either clone the public repository:

 .. code-block:: console

-    $ git clone git@bitbucket.org:scilifelab-lts/pytest-ngsfixtures.git
+    $ git clone git@github.com:percyfal/pytest-ngsfixtures.git

 Once you have a copy of the source, you can install it with: